Board Members

 Richard Bowman, President

-Chief Information and Strategy Officer, Albuquerque Public Schools
+Chief Technology Officer, Albuquerque Public Schools

 Dr. Bowman has worked in education for more than two decades.
 After earning his doctorate at the RAND Corporation's Pardee RAND Graduate School in Policy Analysis (Quantitative Methods and Education Policy), he worked with Albuquerque Public Schools as a Harvard Graduate School Strategic Data Project Fellow to increase the strategic use of data and accountability through the Strategic Data Project at HGSE’s Center for Education Policy.
 While in New Mexico, Dr. Bowman was asked to serve on the state teacher evaluation advisory council (NMTEACH) and spent four years at Santa Fe Public Schools as the Chief Information and Strategy Officer, where he led the digital learning, technology, accountability, and data analysis initiatives of the district.
 Deeply committed to equity in education, he returned to Albuquerque Public Schools in 2016 to continue his strategic approach to improving educational outcomes for all students and the collaborative implementation of educational technology.
-Currently, Dr. Bowman is a Board Member at the Association for Education Finance and Policy and the Chief Information and Strategy Officer for Albuquerque Public Schools.
+Currently, Dr. Bowman is a Board Member at the Association for Education Finance and Policy and the Chief Technology Officer for Albuquerque Public Schools.

 Carlos Robledo, Treasurer